Gi60s/openapi-enforcer/docs/components/schema.md

 - *configuration* [`object`] - An object defining how to serialize, deserialize, validate, etc.

     - *deserialize* [`function`] - The function to call to deserialize the value.
-It receives two parameters: `exception` for reporting errors and `value` which contains the serialized value.
+It receives one parameter, an object, with properties `exception`, `schema`, and `value` which contains the serialized value.
 This function should return the deserialized value.
-Within the function `this` is the schema instance.

     - *isNumeric* [`boolean`] - If this value is numeric then it allows the schema properties `maximum`, `minimum`, `exclusiveMaximum`, `exclusiveMinimum`, and `multipleOf`.
 Defaults to `true` if the type is `integer` or `number`, otherwise `false`.

     - *random* [`function`] - The function to call to generate a random deserialized value.
-It receives one parameter, `exception` for reporting errors.
+It receives one parameter, an object, with properties `exception` and `schema`.
 The function should return the deserialized value.
-Within the function `this` is the schema instance.

     - *serialize* [`function`] - The function to call to serialize the value.
-It receives two parameters: `exception` for reporting errors and `value` which contains the deserialized value.
+It receives one parameter, an object, with properties `exception`, `schema`, and `value` which contains the deserialized value.
 This function should return the serialized value.
-Within the function `this` is the schema instance.

     - *validate* [`function`] - The function to call to validate the deserialized value.
-It receives two parameters: `exception` for reporting errors and `value` which contains the deserialized value.
-This function does not need to return anything.
+It receives one parameter, and object, with the properties `exception`, `schema`, and `value` which contains the deserialized value.
+This function does not need to return anything and can report errors via the `exception` object.

 **Returns:** `undefined`.